-- The three metro area superintendents will make every effort to announce schools closings or late starts by 10:00 p.m. the night before severe weather and/or as soon as information becomes available.
+- The superintendent will make every effort to announce school closings by 10:00 p.m. the night before severe weather and/or as soon as information becomes available.

 - When a morning emergency closing or a late start is required, every effort will be made to make and communicate the decision by 5:30 a.m.

-- In the event of an early dismissal or a school closing, all after-school activities, practices, and evening classes, including KIDSTOP, Community Education, Early Childhood Education, Adult Basic Education, and McKinley-ALC classes, will be canceled.KIDSTOP weather-related information can be found at: https://www.bgcmn.org/kidstop/weather-closing-policy/
+- In the event of an early dismissal or a school closing, all after-school activities, practices, and evening classes, including Community Education, Early Childhood Family Education, Adult Basic Education, and McKinley-ALC classes, will be canceled.KIDSTOP weather-related information can be found at: https://www.bgcmn.org/kidstop/weather-closing-policy/

 Radio and TV Announcements